victoriaalvarezcidgt/Decision-making-models/04__Documentation/02__Logistic_Regression.md

 \end{align}
 ```

-- Precision: Also known as __positive predictive value__.
+- __Precision__: Also known as __positive predictive value__.
 The ratio of true positives to all the predicted positives by the model.

 ```math
       \begin{align}